nathanko711/umlbathroomfinder/README.md

 * Enable students at UML to find the nearest bathrooms easily

+* Utilize Google maps API to easily locate the building the User is in.

 * Make creating / deleting of new buildings / floors / bathroom accessible through the browser

 * Enable an easy way for Admins to delete / manage users and their reviews